Hauteknits/N55e-CustomMaps/XDFs/README.md

 3. Search for matching bytes in the 9E60B bin in HxD
 4. Add respective table to 9E60B xdf

 There are a ton of tables in WinOLS, most of the work was just sifting through most of them and seeing if I could find something of use.
 As a proof of concept, I found the table "Pre-control correction bank 2/1 in the function monitoring" by just sifting through the Hex data, there was a single 1:1 match between the 2 files.
 So I figured it had to be the matching table.
 I then found 2 tables in the field "DMDMIL: "1.119.0 Diagnosis misfire detection - statistics, error handling and MIL control", which sounded like exactly the category I was looking for.
 The tables were "Misfire frequency per bank to achieve a fuel cutoff" and "Frequency of interruptions to achieve the hiding of further functions", which sounded like *exactly* what was happening with the DME handling the WOTBox.
-In the X5 A2L, the values were 2500 and 65535 respectivly.
+In the X5 A2L, the values were 2500 and 65535 respectively and same for the following tables.
 I followed the above steps until I found a 1:1 string of bytes matching, and then looked for 0x09C4, which was exactly the value I was looking for.
 Based on locality, and the equivalence of values between the 2 files, I believe all the tables I added are accurate.
 Testing is needed to confirm, and is why I must say..

 ***USE ALL OF THESE AT YOUR OWN RISK!!
 THESE FILES COME WITH ABSOLUTELY NO WARRENTY, TO THE EXTENT PROVIDED BY APPLICABLE LAW***

+### The Actual Values:
+Ok guy, cool, but how do I do it?\
+I'm not 100% sure exactly what switches the detection off, but all found tables are under Toggles>Misfire Detection - WIP.
+Here are the settings that worked for me
+* Frequency of interruptions to achieve hiding of futher functions: 65535
+* Misfire Frequency to achieve a fuel cutoff: 65535
+* Ignition Diagnosis: Increment error counter ignition circut error, Bank by Bank: 0
+* Ignition Diagnosis: switches the correlation of the ignition diagnosis with the misfire detection: 0
+* Voltage threshold low for detection of cable drop Inj/IGN relay: 0

+If I had to guess its the voltage threshold one, but I'm not 100% currently, wanted to roll this out ASAP.

 Feel free to submit any issues, or contact me on e90post with any questions